HenriqueLR/trees-everywhere/README.md

-Trees-everywhere is a web application that objective to keep a record of planted trees, keeping information such as, who planted the tree, location and other information.
+The "Trees Everywhere" project objective to create a database of trees planted by volunteers around the world.

 ### Requirements